 Inaburra has adopted a Bring Your Own Technology (BYOT) approach for students in Years 5-12.
-This program is supported by an experienced ICT team who ensure appropriate and responsible use of technology in the classroom.
-Please find below the current Guidelines for BYOT document and another for the appropriate use of ICT at Inaburra.
+This program is supported by an experienced Information and Communications Technology (ICT) team who ensure appropriate and responsible use of technology in the classroom.
+Please find below the BYOT Guidelines which includes the Appropriate Use of ICT at Inaburra.

-1. Is my child required to bring a mobile ICT device to school?
+1. Is my child required to bring a mobile Information and Communications Technology (ICT) device to school?

 2. What sort of technology is suitable?

 We believe that students should use the device with which they are most comfortable and with which learning will be most effective.
-Recognising the importance of choices, we are not recommending speci c brands and models of ICT devices.
-We have prepared a list of devices in this document, which is also available on the website outlining the strengths and weaknesses of various devices for the learning activities in which the students will be engaged.
+Recognising the importance of choices, we are not recommending specific brands or models of technology devices.
+We have prepared a list of devices in the BYOT Guidelines document, which outline the strengths and weaknesses of various devices for the learning activities in which the students will be engaged.

-Under the BYOT policy, the use of smart-phones for learning activities would be permissible, but the smart-phone has limitations that make it unsuitable to be the main BYOT device.
-Students are not allowed to use the 3G/4G capabilities of the phone to access the Internet (including tethering), as it is bypassing the school’s filter.
+Under the BYOT strategy, the use of smart phones for learning activities would be permissible, but the smart phone has limitations that make it unsuitable to be the main BYOT device.
+Students are not allowed to use the 4G/5G capabilities of the phone to access the Internet (including hot spotting or tethering), as it is bypassing the School’s filter.

-4. What about the physical safety of the devices at school?
+4. What about the physical safety of the device at school?

 5. How can I protect my child's device against theft?

 It would be sensible to ensure that your child’s property is named through engraving or other indelible marking (please clarify that this does not void the warranty before getting your device engraved).
 Different devices also have different options for locating them when they’re missing.
-For example, any iOS device (iPhone, iPad, iPod) has a built-in service called “Find my iPhone/iPad/iPod” that can help locate the device on a map if it is enabled before the device is lost.
+For example, any iOS device (iPhone, iPad) has a built-in service called “Find my iPhone/iPad” that can help locate the device on a map if it is enabled before the device is lost.
 Likewise, software is available for laptops that can enable them to be located when missing.
-One such product is Absolute Software’s CompuTrace LoJack for Laptops.
-Absolute Software also provide the services of a Theft Recovery Team that will work with local law enforce- ment to assist in the recovery of a stolen laptop, along with many other features.

 6. Won’t this make my child’s schoolbag heavier?

 We are conscious of the issue of bag weight, particularly for our younger students.
-We are reviewing some different approaches that may help us to keep the weight down, including moving to electronic textbooks.
-However, it would be wise to consider weight and size when choosing a device with your child; tablets and lighter laptops are signi cantly lighter than full-size laptops.
-We recommend that the weight of the device is less than 2kg.
+We utilise various approaches that help reduce bag weight, including digital textbooks.
+However, it would be wise to consider weight and size when choosing a device for your child; tablets and thinner laptops are significantly lighter than full-size laptops.
+We recommend that devices weigh less than 2kg.

 7. Will the students’ use of the internet be monitored at school?

-All student usage of the school’s network and internet connection is filtered.
+All student usage of the School’s network and internet connection is filtered.
 Their complete web history is also logged and able to be tracked.
-Parents need to be aware that if they provide their child with a device with direct 3/4G access, the school is unable to filter, log and monitor the student’s usage.
+Parents need to be aware that if they provide their child with a device with direct 4G/5G access, the school is unable to filter, log and monitor the student’s usage.

 8. Will students be able to recharge their device during the day?

-We are discouraging students from planning to recharge at school; power cords/chargers can be a WHS hazard and they add extra weight to school bags.
-For this reason, battery life is a key in choosing technology.
+We are discouraging students from planning to recharge at school; power cords/chargers can be a Work, Health and Safety hazard and they add extra weight to school bags.
+For this reason, battery life is key in choosing technology.
 Students will need to cultivate the habit of charging their device overnight.

 9. What policies and structures will guide the students’ use of ICT?

-The basic protocol is that the students’ use of ICT will take place only with a teacher’s explicit authorisation.
-Students should refer to the schools Acceptable Use of ICT Guidelines that outline our expectations of students.
+The protocol is that the students’ use of ICT will take place only with a teacher’s explicit authorisation.
+Students should refer to the School’s Appropriate Use of ICT – Student Guidelines that outline our expectations of students.

-10. Won’t this lead to an increase of cyber-bullying and inappropriate behaviour?
+10. Won’t the use of ICT lead to an increase of cyber-bullying and inappropriate behaviour?

-12. Won’t technology become a status symbol amongst students?
+12. How does the School combat technology becoming a status symbol amongst students?

-This is certainly possible.
-We live in a culture that constantly makes status symbols out of possessions, so it is unlikely that our technology will be exempt from the same fate.
-Hopefully, as we continue to model and commend values that place character over possessions and virtues over bling, we can help young people to be aware of the shallow and eeting nature of status symbols.
-There are better ways to be human than to think that life is about possessions.
+We live in a culture that constantly makes status symbols out of possessions, so it is unlikely that technology will be exempt from the same fate.
+The school commends values that place character over possessions and virtues over brand names.

 13. Won’t students just be staring at screens all day?

-No. Firstly, ICT is a tool that teachers and students will use only some of the time; it is not suitable for every aspect of learning.
-Secondly, we will maintain our present practice of requiring technology to be switched off and out of sight at recess and lunch.
-Face to face interaction and physical activity are the priorities in these unstructured times that we are gathered at the school.
+No. Firstly, ICT is utilised as a tool that teachers and students use only some of the time to add value to the learning; it is not suitable for every aspect of learning.
+Secondly, the School maintains our present practice of requiring technology to be switched off and out of sight in the playground at recess and lunch.
+Face-to-face interaction and physical activity are the priorities during these unstructured times that we are gathered at the School.

 14. My child struggles with organisation as it is; how will they manage electronic files and documents as well?

-15. How do we know the students won’t just be playing Angry Birds and using Facebook in class?
+15. How do we know the students won’t just be playing Candy Crush and using Facebook in class?

 The reality is that ICT does provide the potential for multiple distractions.
 All of us face the challenge of developing self-control in avoiding these distractions; in fact, you could make a case that this is a vital skill for the 21st Century workplace.
-School and home both have a role to play in helping young people to self-regulate in these areas.
+School and home both have a role to play in helping young people to self-regulate in these areas and minimise distractions.

-17. Why doesn’t the school provide computers for the students?
+16. Why doesn’t the School provide computers for the students?

-If the school was to provide computers for students, parents would ultimately be paying for them through increased school fees anyway, since the federally-funded DER program has come to an end.
-In addition, there would be signi cant inef ciencies and extra costs involved, which would also be reflected in school fees.
+If the School was to provide computers for students, parents would ultimately be paying for them through increased school fees.
+In addition, there would be significant inefficiencies and extra costs involved, which would also be reflected in school fees.
 It makes more sense for families to purchase the technology that best suits their circumstances, budgets and needs.
 We also consider it likely that students will exercise more care and responsibility in looking after their own property.

-The school has recently increased the number of resources in this section of the school to better integrate technology into the curriculum.
+The School has recently increased the number of resources in this section of the school to better integrate technology into the curriculum.
 Students in Kindergarten to Year 2 have access to iPads for learning.
-We have recently commenced a school provided Chromebook program for students in Years 3 and 4.
+We have an established school-provided Chromebook program for students in Years 2 – 4.

-No. Apart from anything else, the HSC credential still requires students to handwrite and the students will need to maintain and develop this skill with their nal examinations in mind.
-In addition, there are some forms of learning and recording infor- mation that are better suited to pen and paper.
+No, particularly as the HSC credential still requires students to handwrite and the students will need to maintain and develop this skill with their final examinations in mind.
+In addition, there are some forms of learning and recording information that are better suited to pen and paper.
 We anticipate that there will be a place for writing and ICT in schools in the foreseeable future.

-The students need to be able to connect to the school’s wireless network and to access the internet with a browser.
+The students need to be able to connect to the School’s wireless network and to access the Internet with a browser.
 Different teachers will make use of different programs, sites and resources for learning but the vast majority of these will be web-based.
-The school has prepared a list that outlines the basic software needed in the BYOT Guidelines document.
+The School has prepared a list that outlines